Skip to content

 Yes, and shorten the paragraph to 80 words.

 Illustrative chat.
-Actual conversations happen inside the Word add-in.
+Real conversations happen inside the Word add-in.

 Designed for regulated environments